coopernetes/coopernetes/README.md

 ```
 Howdy y'all!
-I'm Tom, I write some code, have plenty of opinions and fiddle with computers for a living.
+I'm Tom - I write some code, have plenty of opinions and fiddle with computers for a living.
-I have a good amount of experience with TCP/IP, APIs, Linux, config management,
+I have a healthy amount of experience with TCP/IP, REST APIs, Linux, infrastructure, DevOps, containers
-DevOps, containers and cloud.
-Currently leading a small dev team in the OSPO at a major bank in Toronto, Canada.
+and cloud.
+Currently leading a small dev team in the Open Source Program Office at RBC in Toronto, Canada.
 ```

 I'm not really active on the socials except for posting at [Hachyderm.io](https://hachyderm.io) on <a rel="me" href="https://hachyderm.io/@coopernetes">Mastodon</a>.